 How to strengthen fine motor skills

-* Improved fine motor, visual perceptual, visual motor and cognitive skills
+* Fine motor, visual perceptual, visual motor and cognitive skills;

-* Improved dressing skills (especially clothing fasteners, like buttons and zippers)
+* Dressing skills (especially clothing fasteners, like buttons and zippers);

-* Improved pencil grasp and pencil control during colouring and writing activities
+* Pencil grasp and pencil control during colouring and writing activities; and

 Fine Motor Skills:

 Smaller beads encourage children to use their pincer grasp, thus strengthening the small muscles of their hands.

 Many components of making a beaded craft increase strength and coordination, in the small hand and finger muscles.

 Visual Perceptual Skills: